NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 * By default this config is for 768p displays, in config.plist change APPL,ig-platform-id from 03006601 to 04006601 for 900p displays.
 * Delete all data on your drive before installing (if not already using Mac)
 * Make sure to read the entire guide even if you have read the orginal as some things differ
+* Both fresh install and upgrade from MacOS have been tested and work

 ## SUMMARY
 This guide will provide a EFI folder configured to install macOS 10.13 to 14 on the Thinkpad T430 using OpenCore Bootloader with every device working with some exceptions depending on your particular T430 model (see below)